mtalyat/Minty/README.md

 # Notes

 This library will constantly be updated, changed, and improved by me until I believe it is in a state that will no longer require large changes.
 As this is still heavily in development, it is possible that I will remove or change entire chunks of code as time goes on, to suit my needs.
 Not to mention, I am always learning, and may change things as I discover new and better ways of doing things.

+A guide to using the engine will be added to this repository once the engine is more functional and more stable.